-- onto a cone. - Most commonly used with large scale maps. - Advantage is a straight line will always be at the same heading. - Disadvantage A straight line may not be the shortest route over long distances and as you near the poles. - Transverse for long coastlines North to South.
+- Project light from the center of a sphere onto a cone. - Most commonly used with large scale maps. - Advantage is a straight line will always be at the same heading. - Disadvantage A straight line may not be the shortest route over long distances and as you near the poles. - Transverse for long coastlines North to South.